vd5813/tikme/README.md

 ### Library App
 Allows to Issue(Available) and Return(Issued) books.
-Also has a transaction for books that are issued and returned.
+Also has a transaction log for books that are issued and returned.

 ### Setup